Growing & Developing

 Providing a place for individuals and associations to submit requests for new amenities or facilities can encourage engagement and a sense of ownership from your residents and those using your facilities.

 A park planning committee could help you keep on top of requests for changes and recommendations for improvements.
-You should facilitate relationships with new organizations who are interested in using parks for their activities, but be mindful of how you manage these relationships in the long term.
+You should facilitate relationships with new organizations who are interested in using parks for their activities.

 If you plan to approach a community parks department with a park project idea, ensuring you have a clear idea of the upfront capital costs, as well as the long term maintenance costs, and any infrastructure replacement costs can help you have a constructive conversation about the cost and benefits.